Checkout or add more course/s for yourself or another student.

 We will read criticism and reviews of all three films to deepen your appreciation of them.

-Lastly, you’ll listen to and study popular songs from the period each film exploded in the world of French cinéma.
+Lastly, you’ll listen to and study popular songs from the periods and artists depicted in each film.

 Pace: Regular, 10 weeks, 1h30 once a week, total of 15h